Plan out your month with the city’s best concerts, culture and cuisine.

 Join top chefs from across the country at the annual charity food festival, where food and drink superstars craft outstanding bites and drinks to help raise money and awareness for children’s cancer.

-Sample bites from some of the best restaurants in Hollywood, sip on beer or wine and enjoy tunes provided by Amoeba Music.
+Sample bites from some of the best restaurants in Hollywood while sipping on beer and enjoying tunes.

 ARTS & CULTURE